Will the Spurs cover the spread vs. the Clippers? Promo Codes, Betting Trends, Records ATS

 Spurs vs. Clippers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The San Antonio Spurs (3-10) are 8.5-point underdogs as they look to stop a five-game home losing streak when they square off against the Los Angeles Clippers (4-7) on Monday, November 20, 2023 at Frost Bank Center.
-The matchup airs at 8:00 PM ET on KENS and BSSC.
-The point total in the matchup is 230.5.
+The San Antonio Spurs (3-11) are 8.5-point underdogs as they attempt to stop a six-game home losing streak when they square off against the Los Angeles Clippers (5-7) on Wednesday, November 22, 2023 at Frost Bank Center.
+The game airs at 8:00 PM ET on BSSW and BSSC.
+The over/under in the matchup is set at 231.5.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!